getodk/docs/docs/form-question-types.rst

 .. rubric:: XLSForm

 .. csv-table:: survey
+  :header: type, name, label

+  text, name, What is your name?

+To define the minimum number of rows that a text field should display, use the ``parameters`` column.

+.. rubric:: XLSForm

+.. csv-table:: survey
-  :header: type, name, label, appearance
+  :header: type, name, label, parameters

-  text, name, What is your name?,
+  text, name, What is your name?, rows=5

 .. _number-text-widget: